Aymane11/enamya-blog/content/posts/apache-spark-gotchas.md

 ## Number of partitions

 When writing to file in Apache Spark, it's important to consider the number of partitions in your data. **The more partitions you have, the more files are created**.
 This can be beneficial if you are working with a large dataset and want to parallelize the writing process.
-However, if you have a small dataset, using too many partitions can lead to unnecessary overhead and slower performance, and vice verca when working with large dataframes and having small number of partitions will result in less files but bigger ones.
+However, if you have a small dataset, using too many partitions can lead to unnecessary overhead and slower performance, and vice versa when working with large dataframes and having small number of partitions will result in less files but bigger ones.
 It is important to carefully consider the size and structure of your dataset when deciding on the number of partitions to use.

 ### Small DataFrame